-The end of the Late Epigravettian is estimated possibly between 11,906 and 11,750 calBP (68.2%), thus overlapping with the Pleistocene-Holocene transition, set at 11.7ka calBP (Walker et al., 2009; Rassmussen et al. 2014).
+The end of the Late Epigravettian is estimated between 11,906 and 11,750 calBP (68.2%), thus overlapping with the Pleistocene-Holocene transition, set at 11.7ka calBP (Walker et al., 2009; Rasmussen et al. 2014).
 For some authors, the end of the Late Epigravettian is followed by the Terminal Epigravettian, a facies identified in both Italian and Balkan ridges of the Adriatic (Bartolomei et al. 1979; Palma di Cesnola and Bietti, 1983; Broglio, 1997; Basetti et al., 2009; Tomasso et al., 2020) and offering parallels with both the Epigravettian and the first Mesolithic.
 Other scholars suggest continuity between Late Epigravettian and early Holocene lithic technology in the eastern Adriatic (Kozłowski and Kozłowski, 1979; Mihailović, 2009; Vukosavljević et al., 2014).
 To accentuate this continuity, some use the term ‘Early Holocene Epigravettian’ for early postglacial lithic industries both in western (Bassetti et al., 2009) and eastern Adriatic (Kozłowski, 2009; Kaczanowska and Kozłowski, 2018).

 5. Conclusion

 The LGM and Late Glacial are key periods for understanding human response and cultural adaptation of Palaeolithic groups in the context of changing environmental conditions.
-The particularities of the Adriatic basin, make it an exceptional area within Europe to use as a case-study.
-Nevertheless, the research on the subject is far from being extensive.
-In comparison with other European territories, uncertainties and key questions are still open.
+The particularities of the Adriatic basin, make it an exceptional case-study within Europe.
+Nevertheless, the research on the subject is far from extensive.
+In comparison with other European regions, uncertainties and key questions remain largely open.
 In this paper, we offer a step forward to solve this issue, compiling and analysing the radiometric chronological data available for the period.
 The main result is the creation of a model for the duration of the TCs from the period.
 This rendered a more refined chronology, especially relevant for the transitions between the different TCs, previously quite imprecise and often showing large discrepancies between scholars.
 This enabled the comparison of the Adriatic basin with neighbouring areas, showing that the major changes in the material culture during the Upper Palaeolithic took place almost simultaneously in a large area, despite those changes followed separate paths.
 Could they have been influenced by a change in the social networks or were they different responses to a plurality of situations triggered by the same external factors (e.g. shifting ecological opportunities and economic strategies)?

-It is evident that events such as the peak of the LGM would affect a constricted area such as the Adriatic Basin differently from the ‘open’ Central European plain.
-The comparison between the main cultural transformations defined in our area of study and the climatic models for the period show some sort of correlation that deserves to be mentioned.
-Despite our reluctance to fall into a ‘climatic determinism’, reducing the justification for complex changes in the social and cultural dynamics to environmentally-driven responses, our results suggest that some events could have acted as major triggers for those changes.
+It is evident that climatic events, for instance the peak of the LGM, would affect a constricted area such as the Adriatic Basin differently from the ‘open’ Central European plain.
+The comparison between the main cultural transformations defined in our study area and the climatic models for the period show some correlation that deserves to be mentioned.
+Despite our reluctance to fall into a ‘climatic determinism’, reducing the justification for complex changes in the social and cultural dynamics to environmentally-driven responses, our results suggest that some external events could have acted as major triggers for those changes.

 Finally, this exploratory research has shown, once more, the high potential of an area not as intensively studied as other European territories.
-Many other questions remain still open, but the archaeological research in the area addressing the UP period has intensified in the last years (especially in the Balkan Peninsula).
+Many other questions remain open, but the archaeological research in the area addressing the UP period has intensified in the last years (especially in the Balkan Peninsula).
 Thus, we are optimistic that current and near-future investigations will lead to major advances in the knowledge of the Mid and Late UP societies in the Adriatic Basin.

 ACKNOWLEDGEMENTS